 Obsidian even went for the whole talking head thing against a blurred background from New Vegas, and I could swear they simply extrapolated the same lip-sync technology from Bethesda’s older games.
 Why is there no anti-aliasing on their teeth though?
 Did they copy the actual teeth from New Vegas too!?
 Ew!

 As the player moves between the handful of colonies that represent the areas you can visit, and once they get involved with the humdrum of the settlers, Obsidian goes ahead and does their thing.
 From the conversations you have with NPC’s to the world building at large, everything in The Outer Worlds is wholeheartedly steeped in a sardonic, black humour.

 You see, in the era of space colonisation Halcyon Holdings did what any corporation would do if they had monopoly over settling on other planets, namely capitalise everything, including their employees.
-As a result, the game acts as a satire on preposterous corporate legalese.
+As a result, the game acts as a broader satire on preposterous corporate legalese.